apache/incubator-gluten/docs/get-started/ClickHouse.md

 `build_directory` is a directory used as to store the intermediate files from compiling.
 It will use `current_dir>`/build as the default value if you don't provide it.

-`output_directory` is used as to store the finaly output `libch.so`.
+`output_directory` is used as to store the finally output `libch.so`.
 The default value is `current_dir`/output if you don't provide it.

 3. (Option 1) Use CLion